Setnom6/LogNegInBogoliubovTransformations/README.md

     - ```LogNegDifference```: Computes the difference in the logarithmic negativity between the state after the transformation and the state before the transformation.
     - ```OccupationNumber```: Computes the occupation number for each mode of the state.
     - ```OneByOneForAGivenMode```: (Only performed if there is just one IN state) For the modes given in the ```specialModes``` list, computes the one-to-one logarithmic negativity with all the other modes.
+    - ```OneVSTwoForAGivenMode```: (Only performed if there is just one IN state) For the modes given in the ```specialModes``` list, computes the one-vs-two logarithmic negativity with all possible pairs of modes in the subsystem B. It only works if the list of specialModes have a single element.
     - ```JustSomeModes```: Computes the full logarithmic negativity for the modes specified in ```specialModes```
 - ```tryToLoad```: (bool) If true it looks for the last computations matching the type in ```plotsDataDirectory```.
 - ```saveFig```: (bool) If true, in addition of create the data, the simulation creates the figures of each simulation.